Changes about Filings and Hearings

 You can find phone numbers to call into a court hearing at "Telephonic Hearings and Conference Lines."
 If the hearing is by Zoom, the scheduling notice will include the Zoom link and passcode information.
 Read Preparing for a Hearing by Video or Phone.

+Six foot social distancing is required if the courthouse community is in the “high” alert level according to DHSS COVID-19 alert information.
 If there is an in-person hearing, the judge will tell everyone where to sit to make sure people are far enough apart to follow social distancing guidelines.
-Read If I go to a courthouse, what safety measures do I need to take and what measures is the court taking?

 To participate by phone, you need to: